 4

-Open in Discovery to refine
+Open Discovery to refine

 Be specific about what to check or extract